Samsung/TizenRT/apps/system/utils/README.md

 - TYPE : The type of task/thread.
 It can be KTHREAD(kernel thread), PTHREAD(user pthread) and TASK.
 - NP : The flag of cancelable.
 - STATUS : Current state of the task/thread.
 It can be PENDING, READYTORUN, RUNNING, etc.
+- WAIT INFO : The wait object address or value depending on STATUS.
+For WAITSEM, it shows the semaphore address.
+For WAITSIG, it shows the signal wait mask.
+For MQNOTEMPTY/MQNOTFULL, it shows the message queue address.
+Shows `-` if not waiting.
 - CPU : It represents the CPU core where the task is currently running, but if the task is not running, it holds the last CPU where it was executed.
 - IRQCOUNT : It helps us to track how many nested critical section, particular thread has entered and not left when it was running.
 - NAME :  Name of the task/thread.